mieweb/docs/content/rapid-deployment/review-sessions/review-session-medication-management-electronic-prescribing.md

     * <strong>Work Phone</strong>: Enter full work number, including area code.
     * <strong>Fax Number</strong>: Enter full fax number, including area code.
     * <strong>DEA Number</strong>: Enter a valid, 9-character DEA Registration number.
     * <strong>National Provider Id</strong> (<strong>NPI</strong>): Enter a valid, 10-character NPI number.

 {{% info %}}
 Nurse Practitioners (NPs) and Physician Assistants (PAs) may be signed up to use SureScripts; however, a blank space must be entered into the DEA Number field using the space bar key.
 Upon submission, a reminder will be triggered about the required field.
-Simply acknowledge the reminder and continue to submit the page. <strong>A valid NPI Number is still required for NPs and PAs to be certified with SureScripts</strong>.
+Simply acknowledge the reminder and continue to submit the page. **A valid NPI Number is still required for NPs and PAs to be certified with SureScripts**.
 {{% /info %}}

 5. Locate the <strong>Electronic Prescriber</strong> checkboxes.
 These selections are intended for prescribers, only (i.e., users holding a National Provider Identifier (NPI) number, and/or DEA Registration number, and are legally allowed to prescribe).
 Place a check mark in the appropriate checkboxes:
     * <strong>Send New Scripts</strong>: All prescribers must check this box to become certified with SureScripts, to electronically transmit prescriptions from the  {{% system-name %}} .
 If this box is not checked, prescriptions will be sent as individual faxes, rather than e-transmitted via SureScripts.
     * <strong>Receive Refill Requests</strong>: Prescribers wanting to receive e-refill requests electronically should check this box.
 This enables applicable pharmacies to send electronic requests for refills, which appear on the E-Refills Alert Taskbar in  {{% system-name %}} .
 If refill requests are preferred via manual fax and/or phone calls (i.e., not electronically), leave this checkbox unchecked.